amirci/amirci.github.io/_posts/2024-10-04-page-objects-acceptance-testing.md

 ## Conclusion

 Abstracting tests with POMs is an excellent practice that simplifies test maintenance, improves readability, and makes your tests more resilient to changes in the UI.
-By isolating page-specific logic in separate (meaningful) objects, you minimize duplication and ensure that changes in the UI impact only the relevant Page Objects, rather than every test.
+By isolating page-specific logic in separate (meaningful) objects, you minimize duplication and ensure that changes in the UI impact only the relevant _Page Object_, rather than every test.

-Playwright, with its flexibility and powerful APIs, pairs perfectly with the _Page Object Model_ to create robust, scalable, and maintainable test suites.
+Playwright, pairs perfectly with the _Page Object Model_ to create robust, scalable, and maintainable test suites.
 This approach not only makes your tests easier to read and manage but also future-proofs them against inevitable changes to the application.

 Now, next time your web app changes, your tests won't break—just update the abstraction layer, and you're good to go!